JimboMahoney/cytofclean/README.md

 I modified some of the [cytofkit](https://github.com/JinmiaoChenLab/cytofkit) code to create the GUI.
 Hope this is OK!
 <br>
 <br>
-Thanks also to El-ad of [Astrolabe Diagnostics](https://astrolabediagnostics.com/) for his advice on using the density function instead of histogram smoothing.
+Thanks also to El-ad of [Astrolabe Diagnostics](https://astrolabediagnostics.com/) for his advice on using the density function instead of histogram smoothing and to Mike Leipold for his words of caution on gating beads.

 ## Inspiration: